Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Understanding both SEO and PPC keyword strategies gives you a complete picture of where your competitors invest their resources.

-Analyzing both channels also reveals keyword value signals.
+Your competitors often split their efforts between organic content and paid ads.
+If you only analyze one channel, you miss half the opportunity.
 When competitors bid heavily on a keyword in PPC, that keyword likely converts well.
 You can then create SEO content around that same keyword to capture organic traffic without paying per click.
 Similarly, if a competitor ranks organically for a term but does not bid on it, you might find a paid search opportunity with less competition and lower costs.

 The full competitor keyword analysis process combines data from both channels.
 This approach helps you build a complete keyword roadmap that covers every stage of the customer journey.